netj/3x/docs/tutorial/README.md

 The command above does the following:

-* It tells 3X to extract value for the variable `numCC`
+* It tells <span class="sans-serif">3X</span> to extract value for the variable `numCC`
     - using the regular expression triple `Number of Components.*:\s*`, `\d+`, ` `, which are for matching the string before, of, and after the value of interest, respectively.
     - scanning the output of the `compute-stats.py` script, which is indicated by the command given after the argument `--running`.

 * The output of the command will be cached at `outputs/.shared/compute-stats.txt`, so that other variables can be extracted without running it again.

-We need to tell 3X to adjust other parts of the repository influenced by the new output variable by running the following command:
+We need to tell <span class="sans-serif">3X</span> to adjust other parts of the repository influenced by the new output variable by running the following command:

 ```bash
 3x define sync